-Naima is the Director of Legal Affairs and Deputy General Counsel for the NCAA and has been with the NCAA since May of 2006.
-Her responsibilities include management of litigation activities and providing counsel to various areas of the National Office including the regulatory functions, governance, Sports Science Institute, among others.
+Naima is the Deputy General Counsel for the NCAA and has been with the NCAA since May of 2006.
+Her responsibilities include management of litigation activities, providing counsel to various areas of the National Office including the regulatory functions, governance, Sports Science Institute, among others.
 In addition, Naima provides legal support to NCAA governance committees.

-Prior to joining the NCAA, Naima was a Corporate and Securities Associate with the law firm of Arnold & Porter in Washington DC for a number of years.
+Prior to joining the NCAA, Naima was a Corporate and Securities Associate with the law firm of Arnold & Porter in Washington DC.
 While at Arnold & Porter, Naima advised a variety of corporations on the ever changing landscape in Securities regulations, assisted clients with raising equity in private equity transactions, and advised clients in various merger and acquisition transactions.

-An experienced speaker and panelist, Naima has served as a panelist for the Sports Lawyers Association, Black Coaches Association, National Association of College and University Attorneys, Indiana Bar Association and for a numberof colleges and universities on topics ranging from sports law to diversity in the legal profession.
+An experienced speaker and panelist, Naima has served as a panelist for the Sports Lawyers Association, National Association of College and University Attorneys, the Indiana Bar Association, and for a number of colleges and universities on topics ranging from sports law to diversity in the legal profession.

 Originally from Brooklyn New York, Naima is a graduate of the University of Maryland College Park, and received her law degree from Harvard Law School.
-Naima lives in Indianapolis with her husband, Stephen Starks, are the proud parents of Aubrey Clinton and Ellery Grace Starks.
+Naima and her husband, Stephen Starks, are the proud parents of Aubrey Clinton and Ellery Grace Starks.

 Growing up in the Boston suburb of Needham, Mass., heavily entrenched with a love affair of all things Boston Celtics during their dominant era under the leadership of Red Auerbach, Mike Tannenbaum saw the impact a sports dynasty could make.
 At an early age, he marveled as Auerbach became a pioneer of modern basketball, emphasizing team play rather than individual performance.
 In college at the University of Massachusetts-Amherst, Tannenbaum again delved deep into the blueprint Bill Walsh had constructed as the San Francisco 49ers dominated the NFL during the 1980s.
 It was during his time at Tulane University Law School Tannenbaum solidified his drive to build one organization, a goal that drives him on a daily basis in his role as Miami Dolphins Executive Vice President, Football Operations.